kitsuyui/scraper/README.md

 ### Source

 The 3-Clause BSD License.
-See also LISENCE file.
+See also LICENSE file.

 ### statically linked libraries: